LADCode2021/pp2-planet-extinction-survival/README.md

 I validated the HTML for the site using: https://validator.w3.org/.
 The result of my validation can be seen here: https://validator.w3.org/nu/?doc=https%3A%2F%2Fladcode2021.github.io%2Fpp2-planet-extinction-survival%2F

-The site has 0 errors.
+No validation errors were found.

 ### CSS Validation

 I validated the CSS using: https://jigsaw.w3.org/css-validator/.
-The result of my validation can be seen here: https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fladcode2021.github.io%2Ffirst-photography-pp1%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en
+The result of my validation can be seen here: https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fladcode2021.github.io%2Fpp2-planet-extinction-survival%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en

 No validation errors were found.